-- MLGW Facilities Master Plan is developed on an annual basis in order to provide a roadmap of capital improvements to MLGW's facilities.
-Based on a 10-year horizon, the plan details existing facilities, new facility developments and equipment upgrade installations in the 1.9 million-plus square feet of buildings. - Equipment Replacement Database tracks envelope, mechanical/plumbing, electrical, new building additions and structural projects completed in each facility.
-The database aids in the planning process in identifying when upgrades are needed for equipment and space needs. - Facility Seismic Mitigation planning is done in the areas of monitoring, screening, strengthening, and containment.
+- The MLGW Facilities Master Plan is developed on an annual basis in order to provide a roadmap of capital improvements to MLGW's facilities.
+Based on a 10-year horizon, the plan details existing facilities, new facility developments and equipment upgrade installations in the 1.9 million-plus square feet of buildings. - The Equipment Replacement Database tracks envelope, mechanical/plumbing, electrical, new building additions and structural projects completed in each facility.
+The database aids in the planning process in identifying when upgrades are needed for equipment and space needs. - The Facility Seismic Mitigation planning is done in the areas of monitoring, screening, strengthening, and containment.
 Facilities are monitored by seismograph equipment for earthquake events.
-MLGW's buildings have been screened and inventoried for potential earthquake hazards.
-Also, HVAC and electrical equipment has been anchored to prevent damage during seismic events.
-Finally, seismic valves have been installed at critical facilities to prevent natural gas eruptions during earthquake occurrences. - Compliance planning in facilities is necessary in order to meet the American Disabilities Act requirements.
-MLGW has planned and implemented upgrades to its publicly accessible facilities.
-Improvements include entrance accessibility, rest room access accommodations, accessible parking spaces, etc.
+MLGW's buildings have been screened and inventoried for potential earthquake

-Energy Audits: Building tune-ups are done to identify low-hanging fruit opportunities such as programming building automation controls to reduce energy during times facilities are vacant.
+Energy audits: Building tune-ups are done to identify low-hanging fruit opportunities such as programming building automation controls to reduce energy during times facilities are vacant.
 Cost effective technologies have been identified for application such as controls, LED lighting deployments in facilities, efficient boiler equipment upgrades, variable air volume, on-demand ventilation, etc.

 Demand response programs are popular among utilities and their customers.
-Since 2011, MLGW has participated in TVA's demand response program administrated by EnerNOC, Inc. To date, seven MLGW facilities are enrolled into the program including: David F. Hansen Administration, James L. Netters Business Operations Center, Joyce M. Blackmon MLGW University, Larry Papasan Electric and Systems Operations, North Service Center #8, the Allen and Shaw water pumping stations.
-As of 2016, MLGW has received \$100,914.65 in energy and capacity payments from the program.
+Since 2011, MLGW has participated in TVA's demand response program administrated by EnerNOC, Inc. To date, seven MLGW facilities are enrolled into the program including: David F.

+Hansen Administration, James L. Netters Business Operations Center, Joyce M. Blackmon MLGW University, Larry Papasan Electric and Systems Operations, North Service Center #8, the Allen and Shaw water pumping stations.
+As of 2017, MLGW has received \$129,147 in energy and capacity payments from the program.